adafruit/Adafruit_SSD1306/README.md

 You will also have to install the **Adafruit GFX library** which provides graphics primitves such as lines, circles, text, etc. This also can be found in the Arduino Library Manager, or you can get the source from https://github.com/adafruit/Adafruit-GFX-Library

+## Changes

+Version 1.2 (November 2018) introduces some significant changes:

+  * Display dimensions are now specified in the constructor...you no longer need to edit the .h file for different screens (though old sketches can continue to work that way).
+  * SPI transactions are used and SPI bitrate can be specified (both require Arduino 1.6 or later).
+  * SPI and Wire (I2C) interfaces other than the defaults are supported.

 <!-- START COMPATIBILITY TABLE -->